-- The Headteacher ensures the correct storage of medication at school. - The Mrs Ann-Marie Bowes ensures the expiry dates for all medication stored at school are checked once per half term and informs parents by letter in advance of the medication expiring. - Some medications need to be refrigerated.
+- The Headteacher ensures the correct storage of medication at school - The Admin Officer ensures the expiry dates for all medication stored at school are checked (3 monthly and a reminder set on the calendar) and informs parents by text or email in advance of the medication expiring. - Some medications need to be refrigerated.
 These are stored in a clearly labelled airtight container in the fridge located in the kitchen.
-This area is inaccessible to unsupervised CYP.
-Pupils will be informed about where their medicines are at all times and be able to access them immediately. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away. - Medicines will be returned to parents to arrange for safe disposal when no longer required.
+This area is inaccessible to unsupervised CYP. - Pupils will be informed about where their medicines are at all times and be able to access them immediately. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away. - Medicines will be returned to parents to arrange for safe disposal when no longer required.